New Wyoming Wind and Transmission

 The plan includes approximately $2.5 billion of new wind and transmission by 2020:

-- At least 1,100 megawatts of new wind, likely in Wyoming
+- Over 1,300 megawatts of new wind, likely in Wyoming

 - Construction of a new 140-mile, 500-kilovolt Gateway West transmission segment